davidfstr/dafoster.net/index.md

 <h1>DaFoster</h1>

 My name is [David Foster].
-Check out the cool [software I've written].
+Check out the cool [software I've written]!

 My [articles] may also be of interest: